February 2004 Nabire earthquakes: Impact

-The initial earthquake on February 5 caused 37 fatalities and left 682 injured.
-Around the epicenter area, at least 2,678 structures were damaged or destroyed, including nine bridges.
+The 6 February event resulted in 37 fatalities and 682 injuries.
+Around 2,700 homes were damaged or destroyed, of which 731 collapsed or were heavily damaged, along with 80 police stations, 30 religious buildings, 20 schools, five markets, one warehouse, a parliament building and the district jail.
 An official said that many people died due to collapsing homes.
-In Nabire, the airport runway was damaged and power outages were reported.
+In Nabire town, 1,300 homes and the airport runway were damaged and power outages were reported.
 The walls of many buildings toppled, including those of homes, places of worship, and offices.
 Telecommunication services were interrupted.
-Downtown Nabrie was extensively damaged; a hospital, the court building, and many shophouses were destroyed.
+Downtown Nabrie was extensively damaged; a hospital, the court building, and many shophouses collapsed.
 Some residential areas and a local market caught fire.
 Bridges collapsed, roads cracked, and many trees fell.
 A leak was discovered at a Pertamina oil refinery.
-There were no casualties reported from the larger earthquake on February 7 despite that being anticipated.
+There were no casualties reported from the larger earthquake on 7 February, although it did cause additional damage to structures in Nabire.

 Aftermath

-Earlier reports indicated that 22 people had died and over 100 were injured, but officials said the casualty numbers were expected to rise.
 The injured were taken to various hospitals, including one who was transported to Surabaya.
 Two victims died while being treated.
 The Biak Numfor Regency government said that they were ready to assist the affected people.
-The first aircraft carrying relief supplies arrived at Nabire airport on February 9.
+The first aircraft carrying relief supplies arrived at Nabire airport on 9 February.
 Some victims were treated at the Nabire Hospital, which sustained damage.
 Survivors took refuge in tents outside their homes for fear of aftershocks.
 The Indonesian Red Cross provided assistance to medical professionals in the area.
-A medical team from Jayapura was expected to arrive on February 10.
-The Australian government provided AU $50 thousand to the International Federation of the Red Cross for relief supplies such as personal hygiene kits, tents, tarpaulins and blankets.
+A medical team from Jayapura was expected to arrive on 10 February.
+The Australian government provided AU $50,000 to the International Federation of the Red Cross for relief supplies such as personal hygiene kits, tents, tarpaulins and blankets.
 It also said that should the Indonesian government request for assistance, it would provide assistance.